Indoor and low-light photography

 For static subjects:

-Tripod: Do not forget the budget for the tripod, a good stable one will cost at least a hundred euros.
-It must be able to support the weight of your equipment, so pay attention to the description of the tripod, in general the maximum weight is indicated, look at the weight of your equipment and multiply it by 2 to find out which maximum weight will be the most suitable for your tripod while keeping some margin if you later switch to heavier equipment.
-Manfrotto and Vanguard tripods are generally of good quality.
+Tripod: Do not forget to budget for a tripod.
+A good, stable one will cost at least around a hundred euros.
+It must be able to support the weight of your equipment, so pay close attention to the tripod’s maximum load capacity.
+In general, check the weight of your gear and multiply it by two to know which maximum load is safest, while keeping some margin in case you later move to heavier equipment.
+Manfrotto and Vanguard tripods are generally good-quality options.

 For moving subjects:

-Flash : When the subjects are close enough and you can use it, a flash will be a valuable ally to add light and capture the action.
-Choose a good cobra flash, because the one built into your camera, if it has one, is often low-powered and too close to the lens.
-For macro photography, use a ring flash that surrounds the front of the lens to avoid cast shadows.
-Brands such as Meike and Neewer offer very interesting cobra flashes at affordable prices, in ring flash I recommend the Aputure brand.
+Flash: When your subjects are close enough and you are allowed to use it, a flash can be a valuable ally for adding light and freezing action.
+Choose a proper cobra flash, because the one built into your camera, if it has one, is usually not very powerful and sits too close to the lens.
+For macro photography, use a ring flash around the front of the lens to avoid cast shadows.
+Brands such as Meike and Neewer offer very interesting cobra flashes at affordable prices.
+For ring flashes, I recommend looking at the Aputure brand.

-I hope this article has “enlightened” you, which comes in handy when you lack light, haha!
-Remember, I can’t shoot for you, and one article (yes, even this one) is not enough to master all areas in low light.
-You’ll need to practice, test, learn and understand all the principles of photography to finally take better pictures in these situations as in others.
-I can assure you, with a bit of photographic practice and control of your camera, you don’t have to be a professional photographer to get by!
-Who would have thought that learning photography would be simple, huh?!
-In the meantime, I can teach you how to create a nice background blur or bokeh?
+I hope this article has “enlightened” you, which is useful when you lack light, haha!
+Remember, I cannot shoot for you, and one article, even this one, is not enough to master every low-light situation.
+You will need to practise, test, learn, and understand the principles of photography to take better pictures in these conditions, as in any others.
+With a bit of practice and good control of your camera, you do not need to be a professional photographer to manage these situations properly.
+Who said learning photography would be easy, right?
+In the meantime, I can also teach you how to create a nice background blur or bokeh.

 See you soon and happy shooting.